joe-niland/laravel-api-guide/Building-an-Application-with-Laravel.md

 First we need to add generator support to the project.
 Since Laravel 5, some generators have been included, but we need one to create database migrations and seeders, which the package below provides.
 Generators speed up some repetitive development tasks.

 We also want to add the debugbar to help us with our development.
-This package gives you a debug helper bar right in the browser.
+This package gives you a debug helper toolbar right in the browser.

 Adding these is done with a couple of lines in the composer.json file.